 In Atomic Habits, Clear states “When all of your hard work is focused on a particular goal, what is left after you achieve it?”

-few years ago, I was planning a trip to Rio de Janeiro for carnival.
-The trip was in 6 weeks and I knew zero
+A few years ago, I was planning a trip to Rio de Janeiro for carnival.
+The trip was in 6 weeks and I knew zero Portuguese.

-without a system in place, I came back home and didn’t have any motivation to
+But without a system in place, I came back home and didn’t have any motivation to continue.

 I soon stopped learning Portuguese at all, because I had already met my goal and wasn’t in it for the long haul.